Your Journey has begun!

 7. Classes & School Event

 May some of you do not have any previous teaching experience.
-At least you never had a hagwon system at your country, so it is not something you are familiar with.
+At least you never had a hagwon system in your country, so it is not something you are familiar with.
 It would be great if you can have enough time to get adjust the system (as well as the jet lags), observe how to teach, or have some practical classes. but unfortunately, the times are never going to be enough for you to prepare your first class.

 Warmup: Come up with a unique warm-up activity at the beginning of your lesson to get students ready to learn.
-You can do a simple go around the room and ask random students, “how are you today?
+You can do a simple go around the room and ask random students, “How are you today?
 What is the weather like today?”.
 Or you can make it more interactive and throw around a ball and whoever catches has to answer.
 There are many great ideas online for fun warmup activities.

 Listen and repeat: Listen and Repeat doesn’t have to be boring.
 There are many ideas floating around on the web so do your research and experiment with what works for your kids.